missionpinball/mpf-docs/devices/physical/index.rst

 ================

 Physical devices in MPF are the lowest-level hardware devices.
-These are the things that the pinball controllers interface with, including lights, LEDs, switches, and drivers / coils.
-Physical devices are tied to hardware platforms and send & receive hardware commands.
+These are the raw devices that the pinball controller hardware interface with.
+Physical devices are tied to hardware platforms which send & receive hardware commands to control them or read their states.

 .. toctree::
    :maxdepth: 1

-   switch
+   Switches <switch>
+   Drivers <driver>
+   Lights <light>
+   LEDs <led>
+   Accelerometers <accelerometer>
+   Flashers <flasher>
+   GI (general illumination) <gi>
+   Servos <servo>